Canada–Cuba relations: 21st century

 In 2001, the Canadian government protested American preclearance customs agents in Canadian airports who tried to catch American citizens travelling to Cuba in defiance of U.S. law.
 In April 2009, Canadian Prime Minister Stephen Harper expressed support for the U.S. government's decision to lift Cuban-American travel and remittance to Cuba.

 During the 2010 United Nations Security Council election, Cuban diplomats to the United Nations lobbied Latin American ambassadors to the United Nations General Assembly to vote for Canada.

 In 2013, the Canadian government hosted bilateral talks between the governments of Cuba and the United States.
 Seven negotiation sessions were held between the American and Cuban governments in Ottawa and Toronto.
 The following negotiations resulted in the Cuban thaw.

 In November 2016, Canadian Prime Minister Justin Trudeau, made a 30-hour official visit to Cuba.
 Trudeau was unable to meet with Castro, as he was too ill to receive him.

+Cuban Canadian opposition and pro-democracy activism

+Cuban Canadian organizations and activists have advocated for democratic change and human rights in Cuba and have criticized Canada's policy of constructive engagement with the Cuban government.

+The Cuban Canadian Foundation, which represented members of the Cuban exile community, advocated for a transition to democracy in Cuba and appeared before Canadian parliamentary committees examining human rights in Cuba in 2005 and 2007.
+In 2007, Nelson Taylor Sol, director of the Cuban Canadian Foundation's Ottawa delegation, criticized Canada’s policy of "constructive engagement" with Cuba, arguing that it placed insufficient pressure on the government over human rights and that continued economic ties undermined efforts to secure greater political freedoms.
+Following Fidel Castro’s death in 2016, Taylor criticized Trudeau's statement on Castro, describing the Castro era as a period in which Cubans lacked freedom of expression and thought.

+In 2021, a group identifying itself as "Cuban Canadians for Patria y Vida" expressed support for Cuba's pro-democracy movement and called for democracy, inclusion, freedom, and human rights in Cuba.

+In 2026, the Cuban Canadians Coalition appeared before the House of Commons Standing Committee on Foreign Affairs and International Development as part of its study of the humanitarian crisis in Cuba.
+Its public relations director, Kirenia Carbonell, criticized the Cuban government's repression and said that responsibility for Cuba's transition to democracy rested with Cubans both on the island and in the diaspora.